 We rode the metro a lot.
 It was our primary way to get around the city and we loved it.
 Like the Hong Kong subway system it was fast, clean, and efficient.
 There were also a lot fewer people living in this city, making our trips on the trains less crowded.

 Night markets are famous in Taiwan.
 Taiwan actually made my list of countries that we HAD to visit just because of its night markets and hiking.
 Asia loves its night markets and Taiwan has perfected them.

 This is a country for culinary adventures…picky eaters beware!
-Like China, all animal parts can be found in various dishes, some of them looking quite disgusting.
-For a dollar or two you can purchase a small plate, give the food a try, and if you don’t like it, throw it away and try something else.
+Like China, all animal parts can be found in various dishes.
+For a dollar or two you can purchase a small plate, give the food a try, and if you don’t like it, just try something else.

 We ate pork dumplings, grilled squid, kimchi french fries, and drank cactus juice at Raohe Night Market, our first night market in Taiwan.

 Right next door to the Raohe Night Market was another amazing temple.

 On a sunny day we took a day trip out of Taipei to nearby Yangmingshan National Park.
 Taipei sits in a river basin in northern Taiwan, surrounded by mountains and coastline.